duaa-adnan/lab-setup/README.md

 └── WhatsApp Image ...                  # Mentor/cohort discussions & task coordination
 ```

-Each screenshot corresponds to a discrete stage of the deployment — from spinning up the Wazuh appliance, through agent registration on both operating systems, to the final alert generated and captured after a monitored file was modified.
+Each screenshot corresponds to a discrete stage of the deployment, from spinning up the Wazuh appliance, through agent registration on both operating systems, to the final alert generated and captured after a monitored file was modified.

 ---

 ## 🚀 Outcome

-By the end of Week 1, I had a fully operational SIEM pipeline: endpoints reporting into a central Wazuh Manager, File Integrity Monitoring actively watching designated paths, and verified alerts flowing through to the dashboard in real time — the essential building block for every SOC workflow that follows.
+By the end of Week 1, I had a fully operational SIEM pipeline: endpoints reporting into a central Wazuh Manager, File Integrity Monitoring actively watching designated paths, and verified alerts flowing through to the dashboard in real time, the essential building block for every SOC workflow that follows.

 ---